-This weekend is the official start of fall – a season of reflection, transition and change.
-As we begin to dig deep into 2019 strategic communications planning, now is the perfect time to take stock of progress, where work still needs to be done, and ensuring the marketing approach aligns with business goals.
+Fall is a season of reflection, transition and change.
+As we begin to dig deep into 2020 strategic communications planning, now is the perfect time to take stock of progress, where work still needs to be done, and ensuring the marketing approach aligns with business goals.
 I recently revisited a Native AdVice article that I contributed to awhile back.
 The insights are just as relevant today, so I’m sharing them again.
 I believe every marketer and communicator, at all levels of business, will find them useful as we continue to explore emerging trends, face challenges and harness new opportunities.
 (You can read the full article here.)

 Emerging industry trends?